Did You Know The Massive Adam Khan's Tomb Is Famously Called Bhool Bhulaiya?

-Amongst the lesser known historical monuments of Delhi lies a stupendous structure commonly known as Bhool Bhulaiya, the name for the tomb of Adam Khan.
+Amongst the lesser-known historical monuments of Delhi lies a stupendous structure commonly known as Bhool Bhulaiya, the name for the tomb of Adam Khan.
 Located right behind the Qutub Minar in front of the Mehrauli bus stand, it’s often overshadowed by the former.
-However, this is one of the very few monuments still existing from the era of Akbar and a marvelous example of architectural excellence.
+However, this is one of the very few monuments still existing from the era of Akbar and a marvellous example of architectural excellence.

 Legend has it that once a whole lot of baraatis (wedding attendees) who took refuge in the tomb got lost here.
-Although it sounds unbelievable that so many people could get lost in the tomb, the dense forests of Qila Rai Pithora (Lal Kot) surrounding this monument seems enough of a valid reason for so many people to disappear.
+Although it sounds unbelievable that so many people could get lost in the tomb, the dense forests of Qila Rai Pithora (Lal Kot) surrounding this monument seem enough of a valid reason for so many people to disappear.
 The area is now said to be haunted by ghosts.

 The place is called Bhool Bhulaiya (a labyrinth) because of the structure of its corridors where one may lose one’s way.
 Built in Lodhi style architecture, the tomb is a five metres high octagonal structure with small minarets on each of its eight sides.
 It is built of grey sandstone whereas the dome that surmounts it is built of red sandstone.
 The central hall contains the restored tomb of Adam Khan since the original one was destroyed.
 The structure also houses the tomb of Adam Khan’s mother, but its location is now unknown.

 The tombs of Adam Khan and his mother also got destroyed when the monument was converted into the residence of a Britisher named Blake under British rule in India.
 Blake was a member of the Bengal Civil Service.
 Later, it was also converted into a police station, post office and even a rest house.
 Finally, Lord Curzon got the tomb vacated and restored.